ulicious/hermes/doc/getting_started.rst

 ###############

 HERMES currently supports Python 3.11.
-It uses two separate locations: the repository contains the Python code and input templates, while a user-selected project folder contains editable configuration, copied inputs, processed data, and results.
+It uses two separate locations: the repository contains the Python code and configuration templates, while a user-selected project folder contains editable configuration, downloaded inputs, processed data, and results.

 Commands on this page must be run from the repository root.
 Quote paths that contain spaces.